A Veteran Triumph motorcycle

 1911 veteran Triumph Pioneer Run

-It completed the 1975 Pioneer and here it is standing at the finish at Brighton with Sid Morris the father of the owner.
+It completed the 1975 Pioneer and here it is standing at the finish at Brighton with Sid Morris the father of the then owner.

 veteran triumph motorcycle 1911

-Geoffrey sold it to a friend called Roger but bought it back in September 2011 and below are a few pictures of it then.
-It is a very original veteran triumph.
+It is a very original veteran Triumph.
 Many veteran motorcycles are restored to "as new " condition, but it is nice to see one in unrestored condition.

 veteran triumph motorcycle 1911